top of page

 Gum disease is a bacterial infection of the gums that can affect the surrounding tissues and, in severe cases, the bone that supports your teeth.
 The condition typically progresses in stages:

-1. Gingivitis: This is the earliest and mildest form of gum disease.
-It occurs when plaque—a sticky film of bacteria—builds up on the teeth and causes inflammation in the gums.
+1. Gingivitis: This is the earliest and mildest form of Periodontal disease.
+It occurs when plaque, a sticky film of bacteria, builds up on the teeth and causes inflammation in the gums.
 Gingivitis is reversible with good oral hygiene and professional care.

 2. Periodontitis: If gingivitis is not treated, it can progress to periodontitis.
 At this stage, the inflammation spreads below the gum line, and the tissues and bone that support your teeth start to break down.
 Periodontitis is more severe and can lead to tooth loss if left untreated.